jlyonsmith/shovel/doc/CupsPrintQueueExists.md

 ## Summary

 Asserts that a CUPS printer queue exists on the host.
 Fails if CUPS is not installed.
+Requires that `DirtyCleanInterval` is set to zero (`0`) in the `/etc/cups/cupsd.conf` file.

 ## Arguments